 Liverpool has a resilient vibe, a palpable energy that stems from its determination to continuously reinvent itself.
 Couple that with its resident's devout passion for football and music and the feeling permeates every nook and cranny in the city.
 Once known as a gritty, downtrodden urban center, Liverpool has transformed.
 Today, still steeped in culturally rich history, it is a shining example of perpetual urban regeneration.
 Seriously, there are so many great things to do in Liverpool!

-There is no better area in the city to feel Liverpool’s infectious vibrancy than in the center.
-On our first visit, we stayed in a less than stellar hotel on the edge of Liverpool’s core.
+There is no better area in the city to feel Liverpool's infectious vibrancy than in the center.
+On our first visit, we stayed in a less than stellar hotel on the edge of Liverpool's core.
 Knowing what we do now, there is a great selection of top rated budget friendly Liverpool hotels throughout the tightly knit area.
 This will make it easy to choose better accommodation right where we want to be, in the center!
-Options that appeal to us most are the Tune Hotel- Liverpool City Center and The Liner Hotel.
-Both offer affordable rates and boast excellent customer reviews.
+Options that appeal to us most are the Tune Hotel - Liverpool City Center, The Liner Hotel, and the exceptionally rated Pembroke Studios.
+All three offer affordable rates and boast excellent customer reviews.

 Liverpool's the perfect place to enjoy our favorite kind of trip, a walking holiday